Ivy says:

-Thanks for all the great comments on my post yesterday.
-No, you are not alone, I promise.
-There are plenty of people with super messy houses, it happens.
-Now you’ve just got to get it clean and I know you can do it!
-There were a couple of questions in the comments I wanted to address.
+You are not alone, we promise.
+There are plenty of people with super messy houses; it happens.
+Now you’ve just got to get it clean, and we know you can do it!
+There were a couple of questions in the comments we wanted to address.

-Angela wrote “I always have the problem of once it is clean the kids think that is the best room to play in…therefore not lasting very long” Ha, I know, what’s up with that?!
+Ha, what’s up with that?!
 That’s one of the reasons it’s best to start with one of the smallest rooms in the house- the kids are less likely to want to play in there, and it’s easier to clean up afterward if they do.

-If your kids are anything like my 4 year old who is part Tasmanian Devil, it can be hard and frustrating to have kids who go right behind you messing up as you’re cleaning.
+If your kids are anything like Heather’s three year old, who is part Tasmanian Devil, it can be hard and frustrating to have kids who go right behind you messing up as you’re cleaning.
 Don’t stand for it- put them to work.
-Even the youngest two year old can be put to work with a spray bottle filled with a water/vinegar mix and a rag, washing fingerprints off walls and doors.
-Make the work age-appropriate and don’t let them get away with playing when they should be cleaning.
+Even the youngest can be put to work with a spray bottle filled with a water/vinegar mix and a rag, washing fingerprints off walls and doors.
+Make the work age-appropriate, and don’t let them get away with playing when they should be cleaning.
 Talk to them about how great it feels to have a clean house, and enlist them in helping to keep it clean.
-Eventually, it will sink in and they won’t be so messy- or so I keep telling myself.
-My two older kids are pretty good about cleaning up after themselves, but I’m beginning to wonder about my 4 year old.
+Eventually, it will sink in, and they won’t be so messy- or so we keep telling ourselves.
+Our older kids are pretty good about cleaning up after themselves, but there are times we question our life choices when we look in their bathrooms.

-So, remember yesterday I told you I was going to give you room-by-room cleaning tips?
-Here they are:
+So, remember we told you we were going to give you room-by-room cleaning tips?
+Let’s start with the kitchen and bathroom.

 - Start with the dishes.
-If you have a dishwasher, load it, then hand wash the rest of the dishes, dry them and put them away.
+If you have a dishwasher, load it, then hand wash the rest of the dishes, dry, and put them away.

 - Once the dishes are dealt with, fill up your sink with some hot, soapy water.
 Completely clear off your counters and give them a good wash-down.